DylanMiftari/BUI_API/documentation/city.md

     "id": "id of the city",
     "name": "name of the city",
     "country": "country of the city",
-    "max_level_of_corp": "max level of companies in the city", "weekly_taxes": "weekly taxes in the city",
+    "maxLevelOfCorp": "max level of companies in the city", "weeklyTaxes": "weekly taxes in the city",
-    "weekly_company_taxes": "weekly company taxes in the city", "rank": "rank of the city"
+    "weeklyCompanyTaxes": "weekly company taxes in the city", "rank": "rank of the city"
 }
 ```